left

 VOYAGE 1—PASI 90: TREMFYA® 73% (241/329), placebo 3% (5/174) (P<0.001).
 IGA 0/1: TREMFYA® 85% (280/329), placebo 7% (12/174) (P<0.001).
 VOYAGE 2—PASI 90: TREMFYA® 70% (347/496), placebo 2% (6/248) (P<0.001).
 IGA 0/1: TREMFYA® 84% (417/496), placebo 8% (21/248) (P<0.001).

-*Mean BSA improvement is an assessment of the average percentage improvement in body surface area involvement.
+*Mean body surface area (BSA) improvement is an assessment of the average percentage improvement from baseline in the BSA of involvement.